 Project Millennium targets transnational Eurasian organized crime (referred to as TEOC).

-These crime groups emanate from the republics of the former Soviet Union and former Communist countries of Eastern Europe.
-The number of such crime syndicates is rising steadily and they pose a great threat internationally.
+These crime groups generally come from the republics of the former Soviet Union and former Communist countries of Eastern Europe.
+The number of such crime syndicates is rising steadily and becoming an increasing threat worldwide.

-All are engaged in systematic criminal businesses, some protected from the law with the help of corrupt or criminally influenced officials.
-The international nature of organized crime means that TEOC also has a notable effect in Western Europe and North America.
+All engage in systematic criminal businesses, some protected from the law with the help of corrupt or criminally influenced officials.
+The international nature of organized crime means that TEOC also negatively impacts Western Europe and North America.

-Project Millennium has developed shared tools to assist member countries in the exchange of investigative information, with the aim of identifying the individuals and companies behind TEOC.
+Project Millennium has developed tools to assist INTERPOL member countries in the exchange of investigative information to help them identify the people and companies behind TEOC.

 "Thieves in Law"

 “Thieves in Law” or “Thieves professing the code” have been identified by Project Millennium as a priority area of investigation.

 "Thieves in Law" are at the highest level in the criminal hierarchy, controlling the activities of other criminal groups lower down.
 The influence of the "Thieves in Law" extends across groups engaging in a wide variety of crimes, such as trafficking in drugs, human beings and stolen vehicles.

 “Thieves in Law” follow their own code of honour and ethics which regulate criminal behaviour.
 They are of various nationalities including Russian, Georgian, Armenian and Belarusian.